Going to Hershey Pennsylvania on vacation?

 1. Hershey Park

 There is also The Boardwalk at Hersheypark which is a waterpark built to resemble the beaches and boardwalks of the northeast area beach towns (like Atlantic City, Coney Island, and the Rockaways).
-The waterpark has a lazy river, wave pool, and numerous water slides and rides.
+The waterpark has a lazy river, a wave pool, and numerous water slides and rides.

 The park celebrates the Halloween season with Hersheypark in the Dark.
 Hersheypark Christmas Candyland celebrates the holiday season with over 4 million lights throughout the park, a Christmas show, and a holiday train ride.
 Also, some of the rides are open during these special holiday weekends.

-2. Chocolate World
+2. Hershey’s Chocolate World

-Start your Hershey vacation by taking a free tour at Chocolate World.
+Start your Hershey vacation by taking a free chocolate tour ride at Chocolate World.
 See this animated tour on how chocolate is made and discover what ingredients go into the chocolate and where they come from.

 If you are hungry to sure to stop for a bite to eat at the Food Hall and Bakery for some of the sweetest treats on earth.